What is IoT billing?

 A solution to avoiding several systems from multiple points vendors is to employ the services of just one vendor.
 This vendor should be one who can provide comprehensive IoT solutions for the ecosystem’s billing and financial management requirements.

-Outdated Billing Solutions Cannot Hold up Against Pricing Demands of IoT
+Outdated Billing Solutions vs. Pricing Demands of the IoT

 Also, legacy-based billing systems commonly only address a section of the IoT billing issue, such as project management, subscriptions, expense management, and one-time purchases.
 This one-sided approach is ineffective.
 Also, customers typically purchase the services mentioned above from multiple vendors in a single order.

-The usage-based billing model also creates situations where customers who could not afford a product or service pay as they use.
-Recurring billing makes it possible for purchase costs to be paid off over time.
+The usage-based billing model also creates situations where customers who cannot afford a product or service pay as they use it.
+Recurring billing allows purchase costs to be paid off over time.

-Businesses that adopt the legacy billing systems the system is mainly inflexible and unable to keep up with the ever-changing usage requirements.
+Businesses that adopt legacy billing systems are mainly inflexible and unable to keep up with the ever-changing usage requirements.
 Flexible systems are often more suited to modern monetization methods.

-Whether knowingly or accidentally, the wrong declaration of revenue can both prompt legal sanction and restating of income.
+Whether knowingly or accidentally, the wrong revenue declaration can prompt legal sanction and restating income.
 Business executives are wary of taking this risk.
 Therefore, it is pertinent that businesses are careful with their revenue recognition.

 Point old billing systems cannot maintain the dynamic requirements of the ASC.
 They don’t have the required data for accurate revenue recognition of a completed transaction.
-And, as systems change over time, they are unable to keep up and record accurate data.
+And, as systems change over time, they cannot keep up and record accurate data.

 Billing systems need to be able to stay updated on the changes made during a customer’s IoT subscription phase.
 These records may include: